Anshjyot/Anshjyot.github.io/index.markdown

 ## 🗺️ Geography of Enforcement — The Same Neighborhoods, Over and Over

-To understand where the crackdown is playing out, we mapped the geographic distribution of drug-related arrests across the city using two approaches.
+To understand where the crackdown is playing out, the geographic distribution of drug-related arrests across the city has been mapped using two spatial perspectives.

 The first, a **choropleth map**, highlights arrest concentration per police district across the city.
+The color scale gives a visual cue: dark red areas represent districts with the highest number of arrests, while lighter shades indicate fewer.
+The exact arrest counts are shown next to the scale, giving a clearer sense of just how concentrated the activity is in certain areas.
 The **Tenderloin** emerges as a clear hotspot, but it’s far from the only one.
 Elevated arrest counts are also seen in Mission, Southern, and Bayview districts.
 These areas include or border well-known hotspots such as:

     UN Plaza and Civic Center BART (Southern District)